T8RIN/ImageToolbox/README.md

         </details>

-- Image Cutting (can be used as batch crop)
+- Image cutting (can be used as batch crop)
-- Tracing raster images to SVG
+- Trace raster images to SVG
-- Format Conversion
+- Format conversion
     - HEIF
     - HEIC
     - AVIF